crt26/pqc-evaluation-tools/README.md

 #### Select which OQS benchmarking libraries should be setup:
 When executing the setup script, you will be presented with three options:

-1. Build only the liboqs library (used for only testing PQC performance)
+1. Build only the Liboqs library (used for only testing PQC performance)

 2. Build only the OQS-OpenSSL library (user for only testing PQC TLS performance)

-3. Build both the liboqs and OQS-OpenSSL library (used for testing both PQC performance and PQC in TLS performance)
+3. Build both the Liboqs and OQS-OpenSSL library (used for testing both PQC performance and PQC in TLS performance)

-Based on the option you chose you may be presented with a further option which is to select which version of the liboqs library is used for PQC performance testing, this will not effect the version of liboqs which is used with the OQS-OpenSSL testing tools.
+Based on the option you chose you may be presented with a further option which is to select which version of the Liboqs library is used for PQC performance testing, this will not effect the version of Liboqs which is used with the OQS-OpenSSL testing tools.
 This options for versions are as follows:

-1. liboqs version 0.7.2
+1. Liboqs version 0.7.2
-2. liboqs version 0.8
+2. Liboqs version 0.8

 Once all of the relevant options have been selected, the setup script will download, configure and build each of the libraries.
 Alongside, optimizing the builds for the current systems by automatically passing the relevant build parameters.